Ultimate Festival Packing Checklist

 • Festival Tickets/Passes: And any required ID.

-• Phone and Charger: Including a portable power bank.
+• Phone and Charger: Along with a portable power bank.

-• Cash/Card: Some places might not accept cards.
+• Cash/Card: As some places might not accept a card.

-• Sunglasses: Protect your eyes from the sun.
+• Sunglasses: Save your eyes from the sun.

 • Trash Bags: Keep your campsite clean and respect the environment.